yum-food/TaSTT/GUI/README.md

   1. The build configuration is in the top.
 By default it's probably Debug/x64.
   2. To build: ctrl+shift+B
   3. If you saw an error in 3.1, rerun Libraries/fetch.ps1.
-8. Follow `Build instructions` section of TaSTT-Whisper/Readme.md and build it as x64/Release.
-  8.0.
-If you see a message like `Based on your solution... you might need to
-      install additional components`, do it.
-9. Open GUI/GUI.sln with Visual Studio 2022.
+8. Open GUI/GUI.sln with Visual Studio 2022.
-10. Build x64/Release.
+9. Build x64/Release.
-11. Run package.ps1 from powershell.
+10. Run package.ps1 from powershell.
-  11.0.
+  10.0.
 If you're not creating a redistributable release, use this command
         instead (it's way faster): `package.ps1 -skip_zip`.
-  11.1.
+  10.1.
 When PortableGit creates a window, wait for it to complete, then press
         then press enter in Powershell.
-  11.2.
+  10.2.
 The first time you run this it'll take a long time since it has to
         fetch a few large packages.
 Subsequent invocations will be much faster since it won't reacquire anything already downloaded.
 On my connection, it took 90 minutes to finish downloading, mostly because Google Drive